isabelc/WooCommerce-Show-Attributes/readme.txt

 This is an extension for WooCommerce that will show your custom product attributes on the product page above the "Add to cart" button instead of in the "Additional Information" tab.
 This does NOT affect nor include attributes which are used for Variations.

-This plugin does not remove the "Additional Information" tab altogether.
-Removing that tab is the wrong way to go because that tab is used for other things.
-That tab is used to display width and height dimensions for shipped items, as well as to display Variations.
-So I do not remove the tab.
-I only remove the custom attributes from the tab, since these custom attributes will now be displayed above the "Add to cart" button.
+This plugin does not remove the "Additional Information" tab altogether, since that tab is used for other things.
+That tab is used to display dimensions and weight for shipped items, as well as to display Variations.
+So we do not remove the tab.
+We only remove the custom attributes from the tab, since these custom attributes will now be displayed above the "Add to cart" button.

 Fork it [on Github](https://github.com/isabelc/WooCommerce-Show-Attributes).